 Philippe Herreweghe - NOSPR

-From 1982 to 2002 he was artistic director of the Académies Musicales de Saintes.
-During this period, he founded several ensembles with whom he made historically appropriate and well-thought-out interpretations of repertoire stretching from the Renaissance to contemporary music.
+Philippe Herreweghe’s energetic, authentic and rhetorical approach to baroque music was soon drawing praise.
+In 1977 he founded the ensemble La Chapelle Royale in Paris, with whom he performed music of the French Golden Age.
+He founded several ensembles with whom he made historically appropriate and well-thought-out interpretations of repertoire stretching from the Renaissance to contemporary music.
 They include the Ensemble Vocal Européen, specialised in Renaissance polyphony, and the Orchestre des Champs Élysées, founded in 1991 with the aim of playing pre-Romantic and Romantic repertoire on original instruments.